Cannabinoid Screen and Confirmation (Urine)

 Why do I need this test?

-You might have this test as a requirement before being hired for a job.
-You might
+You may need this test as a requirement before being hired for a job.
+You might also

-also have this test if you are showing signs of drug abuse.
-Your healthcare provider
+have this test if you are showing signs of drug abuse.
+Your healthcare provider may

-may also give you this test to monitor drug abuse treatment and to quickly look for
+also give you this test to monitor drug abuse treatment and to quickly look for any

 What other tests might I have along with this test?

-Your doctor may also order tests on samples of your hair, saliva, sweat, or blood.
+Your healthcare provider may also order tests on samples of your hair, saliva, sweat, or

 What do my test results mean?